vllm-project/vllm-spyre/docs/source/user_guide/local_development.md

    pip install torch==2.7.0
    ```

+   Note: There might be some version resolution errors.
+   Ignore them for now.

 1. Install xgrammar
    (This is needed for testing v1 stuff.
    Also version doesn't matter at the moment.)